Phoenix616/lang/README.md

 Take a look at the examples in the [wiki](https://wiki.phoenix616.dev/library:lang:) and the [Javadocs](https://docs.phoenix616.dev/lang/) for more fine-grained control.
 (Almost everything is configurable!)

+The system property `de.themoep.utils.lang.debug` is provided to enable some debug logging.

 ## License
 This library is licensed under the [GPLv3](https://github.com/Phoenix616/lang/blob/master/LICENSE)!
 ```